OurVoiceUSA/HelloVoter/README.md

     npm run database
     npm start

-This sets up everything except the mobile app.
-To get setup with local development of the mobile app as well, see [mobile/README.md](mobile/README.md).
+This sets up everything except the native mobile app.
+To get setup with local development of the native mobile app as well, see [client/README.md](client/README.md).

-If you want to interact with the API from a script outside of the web app, make sure you include your JWT with the "Authorization: Bearer" header.
-You can either get the JWT from your browser's dev tools after you sign into the web app, or generate an API key for your user and use that instead of the JWT.
+If you want to interact with the server's API from a script outside of the app, you can generate an API key for your user.
+Read the swagger documentation: https://demo.ourvoiceusa.org/api/v1/public/swagger/

 ## Test Automation